mornville/Fight-Covid19-App/README.md

 # Fight-Covid19-App
 A mobile application to map symptomatic patients of covid19 on map and collect continuous health updates from individuals.
+(*the app wont be working now as the server is down for maintenance)
 # Features
 * Displays the total number of cases, deaths, recoveries and other detailed information regarding Covid19
 * Displays state wise and district wise data